GabrielTavernini/LabelAR/README.md

 LabelAR is a Unity application developed for the [Mixed Reality](https://cvg.ethz.ch/lectures/Mixed-Reality/) course at ETH Zürich.
 You can find links to the report, poster, and proposal above, as well as a demo video.

 The application is split in two parts: within the `backend` folder you can find the code to run the PostGIS database and the FastAPI webserver (we also host this at `labelar.ilbrigante.me`), while the Unity project is in the `unity` folder.
-Refer to the respdective READMEs for a breakdown of the installation.
+Refer to the respective READMEs for a breakdown of the installation.